shinomakoi/magi_llm_gui/README.md

 ```
 pip install -r requirements.txt
 ```
+**Exllama**

 To install Exllama, follow the install instructions at https://github.com/turboderp/exllama inside the magi_llm_gui folder.
 Also requires CUDA Toolkit installed (installed with Linux package manager or downloaded from NVIDIA for Windows).
 Tested working on Linux.
 For Windows, good luck.
 ```
 pip install --pre torch torchvision torchaudio --index-url https://download.pytorch.org/whl/nightly/cu118
 pip install safetensors sentencepiece ninja
 git clone https://github.com/turboderp/exllama
 ```
+**TextSynth server**

+To use the TextSynth backend, download a model and set up according to the documentation at https://bellard.org/ts_server/.
+Then run the server with ```./ts_server ts_server.cfg``` and enter the 'model' (e.g, "pythia_deduped_1.4B") in the 'TextSynth' tab under File > Parameters.
+Then you can generate text like with the other backends.

 **Usage:**

 To launch the Magi LLM GUI, use: